 About 400 businesses of various sizes will be selected at random to participate.
-Surveys will arrive in mailboxes shortly after Sept.
-11 from the city’s third party vendor, ETC Institute, which also conducts Tempe’s resident surveys.
+The city’s third party vendor, ETC Institute, is conducting this survey.
+The business also conducts Tempe’s resident surveys.

 Tempe surveys its residents every year and uses that information to allocate resources and make decisions.
 The business survey will provide additional feedback.

 “Tempe businesses deserve the best we can provide for them as a city,” Mayor Mark Mitchell said.
 “From retaining and growing your business to traffic and safety, we want to know what businesses think of Tempe as a place where they can thrive.”

 Survey questions pertain to topics such as public safety, transportation, housing, landscaping, solid waste and communication.